 How to prevent data leaks and breaches

-You can set up Google Drive to notify your employees whenever they attempt to share the company's files with an outsider.
-Also, try using spam and phishing filters to cut the risk of successful social engineering attacks.
+You can set up Google Drive to notify your employees whenever they attempt to share the company's files with an outside party.
+Also, set up spam and phishing filters to cut the risk of successful social engineering attacks.

-Use firewalls to protect your network and restrict certain traffic.
-Make sure you're safe from malware, like ransomware, spyware, or keyloggers.
-Use a VPN with robust encryption to ensure secure connections, especially if your employees travel a lot or work from home often.
-Make sure they use strong passwords and two-factor authentication for their most sensitive accounts.
-Encourage using a password generator to create a complex password of at least 12 characters and a password manager to store them safely.
+Use firewalls to protect your network and restrict specific traffic.
+Ensure you're safe from malware, like ransomware, spyware, or keyloggers.
+Use a VPN with robust encryption to ensure secure connections, especially if your employees often travel or work from home.
+Ensure they use strong passwords and enable two-factor authentication for their most sensitive accounts.
+Encourage using a password generator to create complex passwords, storing them safely in an encrypted vault and updating them frequently to avoid password leaks.

 No one wants to go through the worst-case scenario, but accidents can happen.
 Therefore, it's a good idea to set up a response and damage control plan in case of a data leak.
 If you suffer a cyberattack, every minute is precious, and being able to act fast could save you a lot of money – and customers’ trust – in the long run.